Black & Blue (Rankin novel)

 Black & Blue is a 1997 crime novel by Ian Rankin.
 The eighth of the Inspector Rebus novels, it was the first to be adapted in the Rebus television series starring John Hannah, airing in 2000.

-It is considered a landmark entry in the Tartan Noir genre.
+It won the Crime Writers' Association Gold Dagger Award for fiction.

+Background

+Black & Blue is considered by the author to be his breakthrough novel.
+The previous books were well-reviewed, but sales had continued to be modest.
+Writing was now his main income; he and his wife had two young sons, one of whom had been diagnosed with special needs.
+Rankin says of this period in his career: I was angry and bewildered, suffering panic attacks and wondering if I was going to have to jack it all in and get a proper job.
+Instead, I channelled everything into Black and Blue.
+I had been reading a lot of James Ellroy, and it shows.
+I turned to his staccato style, and decided that, like him, I could people my world with real crimes, real villains and real mysteries.
+I had ended my apprenticeship and felt I knew the inside of John Rebus’s head, knew what made him tick.Rankin also says that Black & Blue is the first novel in which he consciously added a large amount of (sometimes invented) slang, for instance, "biscuit tin," meaning a police interrogation room, and "woolly suit," meaning a police constable.

 Plot summary

 Detective Inspector John Rebus is working on four cases at once trying to catch a killer he suspects of being the infamous Bible John.
 He has to do it while under an internal inquiry led by a man he has accused of taking bribes from Glasgow's "Mr Big".
 TV journalists are meanwhile investigating Rebus over a miscarriage of justice.
 Rebus travels between Edinburgh, Glasgow and Aberdeen and then on to Shetland and the North Sea.